queses/zmq-chat/client/README.md

 *| bot | java | boilerplate | slack | maven |*

 ## Overview
 You can find here a not very smart bot for Slack, written in Java.
-Just send a friendly message to it and it will use it's all graceful mind and computing power to reply you "Hello, $username".
+Just send a friendly chat.message to it and it will use it's all graceful mind and computing power to reply you "Hello, $username".

 ![Image](https://i.imgur.com/oDxWnRn.png)